Skip to main content

 Members Staff

-The meeting of the Monroe Township Library Board of Trustees was called to order at 6:32 p.m. by Ben Baum, President.
+The meeting of the Monroe Township Library Board of Trustees was called to order at 6:34 p.m. by Ben Baum, President of the Library Board of Trustees.

 STATEMENT OF COMPLIANCE